The Health of 600 dogs is in Your Hands!

-There are countries around the Globe which completely eradicated rabies, after years of sustained vaccination (nationwide) programs.
-We all know that rabies is a devastating disease, lethal for both people and animals infected.
+There are countries around the globe which completely eradicated rabies, after years of sustained vaccination programs nationwide.
+We all know that rabies is a devastating disease, lethal to both people and animals.

-In Romania, rabies cases are extremely rare and the disease is kept under control, according to the authorities.
-Few years ago, things were different but thanks to well coordinated nationwide programs and EU support, Romania has less worries regarding rabies.
+In Romania, rabies cases are extremely rare, and the disease is kept under control, according to the authorities.
+A few years ago, rabies was a problem in Romania, but thanks to well coordinated nationwide programs and EU support, Romania has less worries regarding rabies.

-One of the best vaccine on Romanian market costs 5 EUR.
-Repeated annually on adult dogs, it prevents the contagious diseases to appear, spread out and make innocent victims.
+One of the best annually administrated vaccines for dogs on the Romanian market costs 5 EUR.
+This vaccine prevents contagious diseases to appear, spread and claim innocent victims.

-CUTIE was wrapped in a plastic bag and throw over the big shelter’ fence.
-Luckily, he survived and was found by our team in the morning.
-Like any other new dog entering the shelter, CUTIE needs a vaccine and to be placed in quarantine for 21 days.
-Because he is a puppy, the vaccine must be repeated for complete immunization.
-This means that for each puppy welcomed in our shelter, the cost of vaccine is 10 EUR.
+Fulga was wrapped in a plastic bag and thrown over our shelter’s fence.
+And she wasn’t alone.
+Holstein, her brother, was also thrown like trash.
+Luckily, both survived and were found by our team early in the morning.
+Like any other new dog entering the shelter, Fulga (and also Holstein) needs a vaccine and to be placed in quarantine for 21 days.
+Because they are puppies, the vaccine must be repeated for complete immunization.
+This means that for each puppy welcomed in our shelter, the cost of vaccination is 10 EUR.